PolymathNetwork/polymesh_docs/Polymesh/docs/smart_extensions.md

 A smart extension template is a copy of the smart extensions logic held on-chain, from which specific instances of the smart extension can be created, and attached to a Polymesh primitive (for example an asset, in the case of a transfer restriction).

+Various metadata about the smart extension is captured when it is deployed, including an instantion fee set by the creator of the template, which will be paid by users of the template (i.e. asset issuers that attach it to their asset for compliance purposes).
+A usage fee is also captured, although this is not currently used in-protocol.
+It may be used in the future with new types of smart extension.

 ## Transfer Restriction Smart Extensions

 To use a transfer restriction smart extension it must first be deployed to the Polymesh blockchain as a template, with some additional metadata:

 ```
+/// Subset of the SE template metadata that is provided by the template owner.
+#[derive(Encode, Decode, Default, Debug, Clone, PartialEq)]
 pub struct TemplateMetadata<Balance> {
     /// Url that can contain the details about the template
     /// Ex- license, audit report.